FallibleInc/blog/_posts/2015-10-18-zomato-stored-XSS-hack.md

 ---
 layout: post
-title: Bug#12 Zomato has stored XSS
+title: "Bug#12 Zomato has stored XSS"
-published: true
+published: false
 ---

 Last week, we discovered even more bugs, apart from the [11 we found earlier](https://medium.com/@fallible/we-discovered-severe-bugs-in-11-startups-worth-3-billion-in-a-week-cf2a856edb94).
 This was a small one, but can be exploited to a greater extent to get for example passwords of unsuspecting Zomato users using a carefully crafted attack.